-Based on industry data supplied by The Freedonia Group, Elsevier, European Industrial Forecasting and the Hydraulic Institute, we estimate the worldwide fluid handling market, which we define as industrial pumps, valves, and gaskets and seals, to have been \$125 billion in 2007.
-Within this market, we primarily compete in the estimated \$3.8 billion global rotary positive displacement pump market, a sub-section of the estimated \$12 billion positive displacement pump market.
-We are also a competitor in the estimated \$19 billion centrifugal pump market and the estimated \$60 billion valve market.
+Based on industry data supplied by The Freedonia Group and European Industrial Forecasting, we estimate the worldwide fluid handling market, which we define as industrial pumps, valves, and gaskets and seals, to have been \$139 billion in 2008.
+Within this market, we primarily compete in the estimated \$3 billion global rotary positive displacement pump market, a sub-section of the estimated \$12 billion positive displacement pump market.
+We are also a competitor in the estimated \$19 billion centrifugal pump market and the estimated \$68 billion valve market.

 We believe that there are over 10,000 companies competing in the worldwide fluid handling industry.
-The fluid handling industry's customer base is broadly diversified across many sectors of the economy, and we believe customers place a premium on quality, reliability, availability and design and application engineering support.
-Because products in the fluid handling industry often are used as components in critical applications, we believe the most successful industry participants are those that have the technical capabilities to meet customer specifications, offer products with reputations for quality and reliability and can provide timely delivery and strong aftermarket support.
+The fluid handling industry's customer base is broadly diversified across many sectors of the economy, and we believe customers place a premium on quality, reliability, availability, design and application engineering support.
+Because products in the fluid handling industry often are used as components in critical applications, we believe the most successful industry participants are those that have the technical capabilities to meet customer specifications, offer products with reputations for quality and reliability, and can provide timely delivery and strong aftermarket support.